NativeScript/developer-day-workshop/src/chapters/chapter7.md

 > Note, on occasion your mobile livesyncing may fail when using this seed.
 On occasion, you may need to restart the process, so press Ctrl>C in your terminal and restart the `npm run start.livesync...` routine.

 ### Exploring the architecture

-- Shared code can be found in `frameworks`:
+Open the root folder of your app in your IDE of choice.
+Let's take a look at all the moving parts.
+Navigate to the `src` folder.

-  - `app`: your shared application architecture code
+`app/frameworks`: contains your shared application architecture code.

   - `core`: foundation layer (decorators and low-level services)
   - `analytics`: analytics provided by [Segment](https://segment.com/)
   - `i18n`: internationalization features
   - `electron`: [Electron](http://electron.atom.io/) specific code
   - `test`: test specific code providing conveniences to make testing your code easier and faster

+The code we will be editing in this workshop is:

+  - `sample`: contains shared navigational components like navbar and toolbar and `sample.module.ts` which is the app's 'switchboard'
+  - `sample/services`: contains services that can communicate with a backend
+  - `app/components`: contains pages (home and about) and base app code

-Your NativeScript app is found in the `nativescript` folder.
-Make any mobile-specific edits here, such as adding icons and splash screen images to your `app/App_Resources` folder.
+The NativeScript app is found in the `nativescript` folder.
+Make any mobile-specific edits in this folder, such as adding icons and splash screen images to your `app/App_Resources` folder.

  - To edit both web and mobile apps, you can make changes to files in `src/client` or `nativescript` folders.
  - A symbolic link exists between the web `src/client` and the `nativescript` folder so changes in either location are mirrored because they are the same directory inside.

->Note: Normally when greenfielding a project using this seed, it's best for maintenance ease to create a fresh folder for your new app code in `src/client/app/frameworks` - for example my PocketRave app is located in `src/client/app/frameworks/pocketrave` - and then change any paths that point to the `app` folder.
+>Note: Normally when greenfielding a project using this seed, it's best for maintenance ease to create a fresh folder for your new app code in `src/client/app/frameworks` - for example the PocketRave app is located in `src/client/app/frameworks/pocketrave` - and then change any paths that point to the `app` folder.
 This way, you can upgrade your project by checking out a new copy of the Advanced Seed and then dropping your app's folder into `/frameworks`.
 For this workshop, however, we will simply be editing files in `src/client/app/components`.
 Reference [PocketRave](http://www.github.com/jlooper/pocketrave) as an example of this type of setup.
 Visit [http://PocketRave.me](PocketRave) online for a full demo of this app.

 ### Making a cross-platform edit

 Let's change this app from being a shout-out to great scientists to being a celebration of Pokemon!
 Because we can!